pointerrrr/graphics2/readme.txt

 Mike Knoop          5853915

 A small description of our raytracer:
-When you start the raytracer, you will see a scene consisting of: 3 spheres (one red, one textured and one reflective), 1 plane (textured), 6 triangles ( textured, in the shape of a pyramid).
+When you start the raytracer, you will see a scene consisting of: 5 spheres (one red, one textured and one reflective, one refractive and one with specular shading), 1 plane (textured, partially reflective), 6 triangles ( textured, in the shape of a pyramid).
-There are 3 lights: 2 regular lights, 1 spotlight.
+There are 4 lights: 3 regular lights, 1 spotlight.
 On the debug view we have drawn 4 string with information about the raytracer (they are self explanatory) Do note that the debug view only works properly when the camera direction is looking straight ahead (the Y component of the direction vector is 0, the X and Z can be anything).